Date Seals and the Japanese Calendar

 Fifth Period

-At the very end of the period of censorship, from 1872 on, a round seal contains just the zodiacal date.
+At the very end of the period of censorship, from 1872 until the end of censorship in 1875, a round seal contains just the zodiacal date.

 Acknowledgement